 The City budgeted \$29.5 million of reserves to balance the Fiscal Year 2013-2014 budget.
-Of that amount \$15.1 million was derived from unspent appropriations from prior Fiscal Years and was in excess of the City's 25% reserve target.
-The actual amount of reserves used was \$21.4 million, which was significantly less than the budgeted \$29.5 million.
+Of that amount \$15.1 million is derived from unspent appropriations from prior Fiscal Years and is in excess of the City's 25% reserve target.
+At this time, the City expects that the actual amount of reserves needed for Fiscal Year 2013-2014 will be less than the budgeted \$29.5 million.

-Fiscal Year 2014-2015
+Fiscal Year 2014-2015 Budget

-On September 15, 2014, the City Council adopted a balanced budget of \$372.1.4 million, which was a \$14.5 million increase from the Fiscal Year 2013-2014 adopted budget.
+On September 15, 2014, the City Council adopted a balanced budget of \$372.1.4 million, which is a \$14.5 million increase from the Fiscal Year 2013-2014 adopted budget.
 The City's millage rate was increased from 5.65 mills to 6.65 mills, and the growth in the City's tax base was 7.5%.
-Those two factors combined to generate an additional \$26.0 million in revenues.
-This was only the second increase in the City's millage rate since Fiscal Year 1990.
+Those two factors combined are expected to generate an additional \$25.8 million in revenues.
+This was the first increase in the City's millage rate since Fiscal Year 2009.
 For the first time in over ten years, the City's adopted budget did not require the use of reserves.
-Further, based on unaudited financial statements, the General Fund reserve increased slightly in Fiscal Year 2015 by approximately \$6 million to 23.4% of the following year's budget, approaching the City's targeted maximum level of 25% and well above the minimum requirement of 15%.

 The Fiscal Year 2014-2015 operating budget funded operations at existing levels of service and no new positions were added.
-The adopted budget contained an additional \$14.5 million in on-going cost reductions.
-The Fiscal Year 2014-2015 budget continued to commit full funding to make the City's required annual contributions to all three defined benefit pension plans and for its other post-employment benefit plan for retiree healthcare.
+In addition the adopted budget contains an additional \$14.5 million in on-going cost reductions.
+The Fiscal Year 2014-2015 budget continues to commit full funding to make the City's required annual contributions to all three defined benefit pension plans and for its other post-employment benefit plan for retiree healthcare.